TomographicImaging/CIL/docs/source/optimisation.rst

 Step size methods
 ------------------
-A step size method is a class which acts on an algorithm and can be passed to  `cil.optimisation.algorithm.GD`  or `cil.optimisation.algorithm.FISTA` and it's method `get_step_size` is called after the calculation of the gradient before the gradient descent step is taken.
+A step size method is a class which acts on an algorithm and can be passed to  `cil.optimisation.algorithm.GD`, `cil.optimisation.algorithm.ISTA`  `cil.optimisation.algorithm.FISTA` and it's method `get_step_size` is called after the calculation of the gradient before the gradient descent step is taken.
 It outputs a float value to be used as the step-size.

 Currently in CIL we have a base class: